Harold & Kumar Escape from Guantanamo Bay: Development

 Hurwitz and Schlossberg—who wrote the original Harold & Kumar Go to White Castle—were this time around at the helm as directors and writers for the follow-up from their original script, replacing the first film's director Danny Leiner and making their feature directorial debut at the same time as well.
 On January 31, 2007, The Hollywood Reporter announced that David Krumholtz, Neil Patrick Harris, Rob Corddry, Christopher Meloni, Ed Helms, Eddie Kaye Thomas, Paula Garces, Jack Conley, Roger Bart, Danneel Harris, and Eric Winter will join John Cho and Kal Penn in Harold & Kumar 2.

 Filming

 Filming began in the third week of January 2007 in Shreveport, Louisiana.
 Filming concluded in March 2007, after which Kal Penn was able to start guest teaching some courses at University of Pennsylvania for their Spring 2008 semester.

 Post-production

-Warner Bros.' spokesman said that this film was originally produced as a direct-to-video film until a decision was made to release it theatrically.
+Warner Bros.
+Pictures' spokesman said that this film was originally produced as a direct-to-video film until a decision was made to release it theatrically.

 The film cost $12 million to make.